 While Dianne’s son attended Oman, Fairview and Swift Current Comprehensive High School she volunteered at the schools, including being a member of the School Community Councils (SCCs).
 Dianne has been employed in municipal government throughout her working career and is currently employed with the RM of Excelsior No. 166.

 Dianne believes that education is very important to our future and wants to contribute to the Division providing a quality education where students can learn and grow as individuals, as well as be the place where people want to work.
 Dianne is inspired by the quote from Martin Luther King Jr. that reads “Intelligence plus character – that is the goal of true education.

 Tim Ramage resides in Swift Current and was elected to the Swift Current School Division in 2003 and the amalgamated Chinook Board in 2005.
 Tim is a graduate of Mount Royal Collegiate in Saskatoon.
 He also received his Retail Meat-Cutting Certificate from SIAST (Saskatoon), a 2-year Christian Ministry Diploma from International Bible College, and a Certificate in Business Management from Henson College in Halifax, N.S.

 Tim was a meat cutter for more than 20 years.
 He has also been a Youth Pastor for 8 years, as well as a Young Offender Open Custody Home Operator for the Dept. of Justice for 8 years.
 Tim is currently employed at South West Homes.

-Tim’s community involvement includes being a former board member and chairperson of the Family Life Centre, Former Church Board Member, a former Board Member of the Broken Arrow Youth Ranch, a Social Services Service Provider, and also served on the Board of Governance for the Swift Current Comprehensive High School.
-Tim has a heart and a passion for the youth of his city.
+Tim’s community involvement includes being a former board member and chairperson of the Family Life Centre, Former Church Board Member, a former Board Member of the Broken Arrow Youth Ranch, a Social Services Service Provider, and also served on the Board of Governors for the Swift Current Comprehensive High School.
+Tim has a heart and a passion for the youth of the southwest.